Hunting a killer is easy. Learning to love is hard.

 “Nope, same as the last ones.
 He’s sent off for tox reports and is waiting for you to tell him what other tests you want run.”

-She smiled at him as she stepped back into his arms, happy to have a chance to see him in the middle of her day, even if the new autopsies were more bad news for her — seventeen bodies now.
+She smiled at him, happy to have a chance to see him in the middle of her day, even if the new autopsies were more bad news for her — seventeen bodies now.
 The smile slid from her face.
 “Thanks for bringing them.
 Oh, and Abe was an asshole, so he’s buying MacIntosh and me a beer and wings tonight.”

 “When’s him being an asshole now different from any other day?”
 Rhys teased, reading her mood exactly and trying to lighten it.
 As if telling her it’d be okay, he had faith she would find the scum killing people.
 Since her faith ran out when they’d not found anything after the fifth body, she’d soak up Rhys’s for a while.